 About this Report

-The previous Corporate Report was published in April 2012 and the annual publication frequency is to be maintained in the future.
+The most recent previous Corporate Report was published in April 2014.
+The Corporate Report will continue to be published on an annual basis in the future.

 Methodology Used in the Report

-The reporting period is the business year 2012.
-If, at the time of publication (deadline: March 19, 2013), the final figures for 2012 were not yet available, comparable annual figures for 2011 have been used as the basis.
+The reporting period is the 2014 business year.
+If, at the time of publication (deadline: March 9, 2015), the final figures for 2014 were not yet available, comparable annual figures from 2013 were used.

-Of the more than 300 properties in Germany, only office locations with 20 or more employees were covered in the past year, as were motor vehicle testing centers with more than three employees.
-That led to a total of approximately 80 sites and approximately 80% of the employees in Germany were considered.
-For 2012, data collection has been limited to 29 essential sites, while still covering 68% of the employees.
-Nevertheless this results in a few deviations in the specific consumption data, as test and laboratory sites receive a higher weight in the collective being considered.
-The data collected was then projected for the entire workforce in Germany and the figures were rounded up or down.
-Other bases of calculation are stated separately.
+Since the 2013 reporting year, data collection has been limited to 29 main locations, covering approx. 60% of employees in 2014.
+The data collected were then projected for the entire workforce in Germany, and the figures were rounded up or down.
+This was performed on the basis of per-capita figures.
+Other bases for calculation are stated separately.
 Several figures were newly aggregated and calculated with average figures for the year.
 Although some details are lost in the process, it nonetheless permits reliable long-term comparisons and goals to be formulated; estimates and assumptions are identified as such.

-To achieve a global coverage of key figures for environmental protection, data was collected from all seven TÜV Rheinland regions.
-Each of the international companies that has an environmental or an occupational health and safety management system or that has more than 50 employees was considered at the company level.
-This covered 60–80% of the employees in international companies to a large extent.
-The data collected was then projected for the entire workforce in international companies and the figures were rounded up or down.
-Other bases of calculation are stated separately.
-Data for economic factors and personnel information cover all of the Group’s consolidated companies.
+To achieve global coverage of key figures for environmental protection, data were collected from all seven TÜV Rheinland regions.
+Each of the international companies with an environmental or an occupational health and safety management system in place, or with more than 50 employees, was considered at the company level.
+This resulted in data collection for our foreign subsidiaries which allowed us to cover at least 45% of employees.
+With regard to key environmental figures (such as electricity consumption, paper, and airline travel), coverage actually stands at 80% of employees.
+The data collected were then projected for the entire workforce of the international subsidiaries, and the figures were rounded up or down accordingly.
+In this context, the annual average FTE (full-time-equivalent) value was used.
+Other bases for calculation are stated separately.

 Key Employee Figures